South Africa Tariff Rates 2026: 10% on US Imports

 The 20-point tariff reduction is transformative for South African exports.
 BMW X3/X4 vehicles from Rosslyn now face 12.5% total (10% Section 122 + 2.5% MFN) versus the old 32.5% — a dramatic improvement, though still higher than US-built alternatives.
 Check AGOA eligibility for qualifying products to potentially eliminate MFN duties on top of the lower Section 122 rate.
 South African wine (Stellenbosch, Franschhoek) is now far more competitive at 10% Section 122 versus the old 30%, narrowing the gap with Chilean FTA-duty-free wines.
 Platinum group metals classification varies by processing stage.
 Monitor AGOA renewal closely — its expiration would remove preferential MFN treatment on qualifying goods.

-How US Tariffs on South Africa Work
+How Are US Tariffs on South Africa Imports Calculated?

 To calculate the total duty on a specific import from South Africa, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare South Africa rates with other countries to evaluate sourcing alternatives.